valentinhofmann/dialect-prejudice/README.md

 ## Usage

+Matched Guise Probing requires three types of data: two sets of texts that differ by dialect (e.g., African American English and Standard American English), a set of tokens that we want to analyze (e.g., trait adjectives), and a set of prompts.

+matched - unmatched

+stores predictions in probs -> notebooks show how these predictions can then be loaded

+decisions

 ## Demo

 We have created a [demo](https://colab.research.google.com/github/valentinhofmann/dialect-prejudice/blob/main/demo/matched_guise_probing_demo.ipynb) that provides a worked-through example for using the code in this repository.
 Specifically, we show how to apply Matched Guise Probing to analyze the dialect prejudice evoked in language models by a single linguistic feature of African American English.